 Ah, the land of the valleys!
 Anglesey sits in the north of Wales, with a seriously dramatic landscape.
 Lligwy Bay is a lovely beach where you can spot dolphins and seals, Beaumaris is a 13th century castle with UNESCO World Heritage status, and South Stack lighthouse offers peaceful views for some time out from the hubbub of life.
 This is a great part of the UK for people who love the great outdoors and nipping into a local pub for some hearty grub and an ale.

 Home to great cities like York, Sheffield and Leeds, along with the famous North Yorkshire Moors, seaside towns and many a quaint village, Yorkshire is a diverse and vast county.
 For cheap holidays that take you back to childhood, head to Filey or Scarborough in the summer for some beach fun.
 If you fancy a weekend of brilliant shopping and fun nightlife, Leeds is your best bet.
 For beautiful walks, make your way up Ilkley Moor then find inspiration to write at Bronte House in Haworth.
 York is an extremely historical city with interactive dungeons and a Roman wall to walk around.

 Well it had to make the list; it is a world-class city after all.
 Be a tourist for the day by making your way around the sights that make this city so great.
 Get your photo taken at Platform 9 3/4 at London King’s Cross (you know you want to), take a guided tour around Tower of London to relive its grim and gory past, pop by Buckingham Palace, and take a boat trip on a sunny day to sit back and see the sights.
 At night time you’re spoilt for choice, but Camden offers some great pubs for a lively evening.

 The UK is an amazing holiday destination, with many a city, town and village to visit from top to bottom.

-DISCLOSURE: This post is sponsored by First Choice.
+DISCLOSURE: This post was produced and sponsored by First Choice.